Decision Gate Threat Model

 crates/decision-gate-mcp/src/tenant_authz.rs,crates/decision-gate-mcp/src/usage.rs. - Provider contract validation + strict comparator validation:

-crates/decision-gate-mcp/src/capabilities.rs,crates/decision-gate-mcp/src/validation.rs. - Evidence signature verification and MCP provider response caps:
+crates/decision-gate-mcp/src/capabilities.rs,crates/decision-gate-mcp/src/validation.rs. - Evidence signature verification, external MCP provider response caps, and

 crates/decision-gate-mcp/src/evidence.rs.